 An Excel file is downloaded.

-Alternatively, if your data has already been prepared and added to ArcGIS Online, you can upload it to the data manager using the From Feature Table/Layer upload (where possible).
-This workflow is outlined in Types, Layers, Plans and Projects, and Indicators.
-A table (hosted) is the Feature Layer type used for the Types tab and a Feature Layer (hosted) is the type used for Layers tab.
+Alternatively, if your data has been prepared and added to ArcGIS Online, you can upload it to the data manager using the From Feature Table/Layer upload option (where possible).
+This workflow is available for types, layers, plans and projects, and indicators.
+A table (hosted) is the feature layer type used for the Types tab, and a feature layer (hosted) is the type used for the Layers tab.

-When editing the content in the download template make sure that you pay attention to the case of your strings.
-For example, in the BuildingTypes template there is a FootprintShape column.
-If you add "Parcel" in this column, the building footprint of the respective building type adapts to the parcel shape.
-However, if you type in “parcel” (lower-case), the data manager import does not interpret the string as the keyword for adjusting the building footprint according to the parcel's shape.
+The content in the downloaded template is case sensitive.
+You must keep that in mind when editing it.
+For example, in the BuildingTypes template, there is a FootprintShape column.
+If you add the word Parcel to this column, the building footprint of the respective building type adapts to the parcel shape.
+However, if you type parcel (lowercase), the data manager import does not interpret the string as the keyword for adjusting the building footprint according to the parcel's shape.

-The following tips and tricks should help you preparing your data and uploading it through the data manager:
+Consider the following when preparing your data and uploading it to the data manager:

-- Make sure that there are neither duplicate nor overlapping features in your Zoning, Land Use and Parcel layers.
+- Ensure that there are no duplicate or overlapping features in your zoning, land use and parcel layers.

-- Make sure that the Feature Layer of your Zoning, Land Use, Overlays and Parcels boundaries only contains a single sublayer.
+- Ensure that the feature layer of your zoning, land use, overlays, and parcels boundaries contains only a single sublayer.

-- Make sure that the Zoning Type/Land Use Type field in your Zoning/Land Use boundaries layer refers to the Join ID of your Zoning Types/Land Use Types.
+- Ensure that the Zoning Type or Land Use Type field in your zoning or land use boundaries layer refers to the Join ID value of your zonin types or land use types data.

-- Some attributes require a JSON string as an input (e.g. Allowed Space Use Types in Zoning Types).
-Make sure that this JSON has the correct format.
+- Some attributes require a JSON string as an input (for example, Allowed Space Use Types in Zoning Types).
+Ensure that this JSON has the correct format.
 The schema is explained in detail in the corresponding spreadsheet templates.
-They can be downloaded in the data manager.
+You can download them in the data manager.

-- When you use spreadsheet templates to upload your data, pay attention that the string values are case sensitive.
+- When you use spreadsheet templates to upload your data, the string values are case sensitive.
 The schema is explained in detail in the template.

-- For the Parcels layer, make sure that the number of edges inside the EdgeInfos field matches the number of edges of the parcel's geometry.
+- For the Parcels layer, enure that the number of edges in the EdgeInfos field matches the number of edges of the parcel's geometry.

-- Be aware that edits in the data manager don't affect existing Plans.
+- Edits in the data manager don't affect existing plans.